 Pasta – Ratio 3:2

-I can’t pretend to have as much experience with this ratio, and there is a lot of flexibility in it, but 100g flour to 1 egg is a good place to start (around 3:2 flour to egg).
+There is a lot of flexibility in this ratio, and it varies in different parts of Italy, but for fresh pasta, 100g flour to 1 egg is a good place to start (around 3:2 flour to egg).
 You then add more flour as you knead to end up with a good consistency.